R-Michi/VulkanAbstraction/README.md

 - GLFW 3.3.3: <br>
   This library is optional and is only requiered, if the GLFW feature is enabled.
-This library can be included externally or internally via the define VKA_INCLUDE_GLFW.
+This library can be included externally or internally via define VKA_INCLUDE_GLFW.
 If the GLFW feature is not enabled, defining VKA_INCLUDE_GLFW has no effect.

 - tiny obj loader: <br>
   This library is optional and is only requiered, if the model loading feature is enabled.
-This library can be included externally or internally via the define VKA_INCLUDE_TINYOBJ.
+This library can be included externally or internally via define VKA_INCLUDE_TINYOBJ.
 If the model loading feature is not enabled, defining VKA_INCLUDE_TINYOBJ has no effect.
   This library is header only.

 - STB image: <br>
   This library is optional and is only requiered, if the image loading feature is enabled.
-This library can be included externally or internally via the define VKA_INCLUDE_STB_IMAGE.
+This library can be included externally or internally via define VKA_INCLUDE_STB_IMAGE.
 If the image loading feature is not enabled, defining VKA_INCLUDE_STB_IMAGE has no effect.
   This library is header only and only the include file "stb_image.h" is requiered.

 # Building the testing sources